NOTICE : Nov. 28 - Holiday office and power outage closures. Click for details.

 Because of the wide variety of MAT programs offered through the Feinstein School of Education and Human Development, applicants need to request the application portfolio in person.
 Please contact Mrs. Dottie Grady at 401-456-8822 or email@example.com to schedule an appointment.
 Mrs. Grady will review the application process with you and direct you to the appropriate faculty member for more information.
 Apply Now!

-The Online Application is available only for MAT ELED One Year Cohort 2014.
-Application deadline is March 15, 2014
+This Online Application is only for MAT ELED One Year Cohort .
+Application deadline is March 15

 This program is a sequentially designed set of academic and professional experiences.
 It is also intended, as much as possible, to be a cohort program where candidates move through the program in a group.
 Accordingly, it is important for candidates to have all application documents completed and ready for review in order that study may begin or continue (if first three courses have been taken) in the following semester.
 The official due dates for applications follow: